 From wee tots to wise old leprechauns, we have something for everyone.
 We invite you to join us in our celebration of heritage, family and fun!
 Don’t forget to wear green!

-Join us on each year, as we celebrate and be Irish for the Day!!!
-This celebration is the culmination of week-long festivities.
+Join us as we celebrate and be Irish for the Day!!!
+From wee tots to wise old leprechauns, we have something for everyone.
+Irish Day is the culmination of week-long festivities.
 Held in downtown Erin, TN, our parade travels from the Houston County Middle School to the Houston County Community Hospital.
 A wonderful carnival is set up on Front Street.
-A plethora of food and craft vendors can be found in the Erin Square, Front Street, Spring Street, and Adkins Street, as well as entertainment on the Square Stage.
+A plethora of food and craft vendors can be found in the Erin Square, Front Street, Spring Street, and Adkins Street, as well as entertainment on the Erin Square Stage.

 2016 “Get Your Shamrock On”